psyedout/firefox-user-prefs/README.md

 I'm an amateur human, I am best at being an amateur, an amateur at being human.
 Come on, seriously, have you ever met a professional, whose sole professional job, was to be, a human?

-Professional humans do exist though, but they are robots.
+Professional humans do exist, but they are robots.

 Robots working in various fields of profession in place of a human, do exist, but not many of them are particularly better than human beings employed to do, those very same tasks and chores.